 The PROGNOSIS project focused on how to find early prognostic indices of Parkinson’s disease from the everyday use of smartphones and smartwatches.
 It brought a wide range of open handling issues.
 The main one was data, or better yet, Big Data.

-Azure Offers Flexibility for Educational Technology
+Azure for Students Offers Flexibility for Educational Technology

 Having a “glocal” idea — a solution that applies locally, but also has a global impact — demands flexible capabilities from its technological realization.
 Since PROGNOSIS demanded dense data sampling from everyday interactions with smartphones and smartwatches, the only meaningful solution for Big Data archiving and handling was the cloud — specifically Microsoft Azure.